toshiakit/tango_ideas/beginner_practica.md

 ## Guided practica
 More focus on learning and practicing than social dancing
 * 3-song tandas with cortina in T-T-V-T-T-M format
+* Participants are expected to rotate partners for each tanda - no consecutive tandas with the same person.
 * Mentors will be available to answer questions, suggest exercises, and help with problem-solving.
 * Mentors will not dance with participants or other mentors for personal entertainment
 * Mentors will dance with the participants for mentoring purposes only (1 or 2 songs)